zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/create-compute-instance/create-compute-instance.md

-## **STEP 5**: (Windows) Connect to your compute instance from your personal Windows computer
+## **STEP 4**: (Windows) Connect to your compute instance from your personal Windows computer

 Using X11 forwarding in an SSH session on your local Windows computer lets you securely run graphical applications (X clients).
 For X11 forwarding in SSH to work, your local computer must be running an X server program, such as Xming or VcXsvr.
 The X server program manages the interaction between the remote application (the X client, and in this case, the Oracle Database 19c installer) and your computer's hardware.
-This example shows you how to install and configure VcXvr on your local Windows computer.
+This lab uses PuTTY and VcXsrv.

 #### Part A - Install VcXsrv